Kashiwazaki-Kariwa Nuclear Power Plant: 2007 Chūetsu offshore earthquake

-The KK plant was 19 kilometers away from the epicenter of the magnitude 6.6 2007 Chūetsu offshore earthquake, which took place 10:13 a.m., July 16, 2007.
+The KK plant was 19 kilometers away from the epicenter of the magnitude 6.6 2007 Chūetsu offshore earthquake, which took place 10:13 a.m., 16 July 2007.
 Peak ground acceleration of 6.8 m/s2 (0.69 g) was recorded in Unit 1 in the east–west direction, above the design specification for safe shutdown of 4.5 m/s2, and well above the rapid restart specification for key equipment in the plant of 2.73 m/s2.
 Units 5 and 6 also recorded shaking over this limit.
 Shaking of 20.58 m/s2 was recorded in the turbine building of Unit 3.

 Those nearby saw black smoke which was later confirmed to be an electric transformer that had caught fire at Unit 3.
 The fire was put out by noon on the day of the quake, about 2 hours after it started.
 The 3-story transformer building was extensively charred.

 Reactor units 3, 4, and 7 all automatically powered down safely in response to the quake.
 Unit 2 was in startup mode and not online.
 Units 1, 5, and 6 were already shut down for inspection at the time.
 TEPCO was ready to restart some of the units as of the next day, but the trade ministry ordered the plant to remain idle until additional safety checks could be completed.
-On Wednesday, July 18, the mayor of Kashiwazaki ordered operations at the plant to be halted until its safety could be confirmed.
+On Wednesday, 18 July, the mayor of Kashiwazaki ordered operations at the plant to be halted until its safety could be confirmed.
 The Nikkei reported that government safety checks could delay the restart for over a year, without stating the source of the information.
 For comparison, in 2005, a reactor at the Onagawa Nuclear Power Plant was closed for five months following an earthquake.

 IAEA inspections

 The International Atomic Energy Agency (IAEA) offered to inspect the plant, which was initially declined.
 The governor of Niigata prefecture then sent a petition to Shinzo Abe.
-On Sunday, July 22, 2007, the Nuclear and Industrial Safety Agency (NISA) announced that it would allow inspectors from the United Nations to review the damage.
+On Sunday, 22 July 2007, the Nuclear and Industrial Safety Agency (NISA) announced that it would allow inspectors from the United Nations to review the damage.

 A team from the IAEA carried out a four-day inspection, as investigations by Japan's Nuclear and Industrial Safety Agency (NISA), Nuclear Safety Commission (NSC) and the Tokyo Electric Power Company (TEPCO) continued.
-The team of the IAEA confirmed that the plant had "shut down safely" and that "damage appears less than expected."
-On August 19, the IAEA reported that, for safety-related and nuclear components, "no visible significant damage has been found" although "nonsafety related structures, systems and components were affected by significant damage".
+The team of the IAEA confirmed that the plant had "shut down safely" and that "damage appears less than expected".
+On 19 August, the IAEA reported that, for safety-related and nuclear components, "no visible significant damage has been found" although "nonsafety related structures, systems and components were affected by significant damage".

 The official report issued by the IAEA stated that the plant "behaved in a safe manner" after a 4-day inspection.
 Other observations were: